Alcohol - Last Update: January 2020

-Brandy is made from pomace, mash or wine of any other fruit.
-Aka distilled wine.
+Brandy is distilled from fruit (commonly grapes).
 It generally tastes like wine made from grapes.

-Gin is made from neutral grain alcohol and distilled or re-distilled with juniper berries.
+Gin is distilled from juniper berries.
 It has a distinctive flavor and aroma of pine.
 Some call it "Christmas tree" taste.

-Rum is made from either pure cane sugar, a syrup, or molasses.
+Rum is distilled from sugarcane juice or molasses (sugarcane byproducts).
 No matter the base, the underlying flavor profile of rum is a sweet, toasted sugar.